-Schwab's website offers a free calculator that can help you figure out where you stand today and what you need to do to hit your goals.
-Just input some details about your current situation and future plans (as well as your risk tolerance), and the calculator will do the rest.
-You’ll receive a summary of your retirement savings health, along with a series of suggested adjustments you can make to your portfolio.
+Schwab's website offers a free retirement calculator that helps you figure out where you stand today and what you need to do to hit your goals.
+Just input some details about your current situation and plans (as well as your risk tolerance), and the calculator will do the rest.
+You receive a summary of your retirement savings health, along with a series of suggested adjustments you can make to your portfolio.

 We rank Charles Schwab very high when it comes to customer service, and it doesn't stop short here.
 There's a 24/7 chat box to help you work your way through the calculator.